DataDog/integrations-extras/anecdote/README.md

 Anecdote continuously monitors customer feedback, such as app store reviews and customer support tickets.
 Anecdote then sends any feedback that is classified as a bug to Datadog.
 It also sends the meta information that is available (version, operating system, etc.).

-For every new reported bug, Anecdote sends an event to Datadog, so developer can create a case or an incident.
-On top of that, the solution enables correlation analysis of machine signals (like cpu utilization), with user reported signals
+For every new reported bug, Anecdote sends an event to Datadog, so developers can create a case or an incident.
+On top of that, the solution enables correlation analysis of machine signals (like CPU utilization) with user-reported signals.
 Using customer feedback data logs, developers can significantly shorten MTTR and systematically discover hard to replicate

 Anecdote monitors customer feedback from more than 80 sources, including: